awesome-workshop/docker-singularity-hats/_episodes/08-full_containers.md

 ~~~
 {: .language-bash}

-If you would like to use the images from the [CERN GitLab registry][cms-cloud-gitlab]:
+If you would like to use the images from the [CERN GitLab registry][cms-cloud-gitlab]
+(this can be slow when outside CERN):

 ~~~
 docker run --rm -it gitlab-registry.cern.ch/cms-cloud/cmssw-docker/cmssw_10_2_21-slc7_amd64_gcc700:2020-09-22-ef834977 /bin/zsh